Searching for solutions

 - Engaged in normal feeding and used the furnishings provided

-- Maintained good health, with no differences in body weight compared to conventional cage or free range hens; good feathering was maintained
+- Maintained good health, with no differences in body weight compared to free range hens; good feathering was maintained